Organization Stability & Member Commitment

 NCHC Refund Policy

 The NCHC does not issue refunds.
-However, we do issue credits valid for one full calendar year to any NCHC-run event of your program’s choice.
+However, if notified with more than 30 days’ notice, we do issue credits valid for one full calendar year to any NCHC-run event of your program’s choice.

 NCHC Must Play Policy